-Moroles is known for his monumental granite sculptures whose rough textures and elegant forms express man’s interaction with nature.
+Moroles is known for his monumental granite sculptures, their rough textures and elegant forms expressing man’s interaction with nature.

 The artist’s uncle, a master stonemason, taught Moroles how to work with stone at an early age during summers in Mexico.
 After college he absorbed classical European sculpture traditions while working at a foundry in Italy.

 The effects of these influences can be seen in Lapstrake.
 The term refers to a construction method in which planks overlap, but it might also implicitly refer to the aesthetic styles of Precolumbian civilizations as seen in stepped pyramids, interlocking baskets, and weaving.